 SWE may, at any time, via a majority vote of its membership, replace the SWE Counselor subject to the approval of the National Board of Directors.
 The National Board of Directors, via the National Student Activities Committee, must be notified, in writing, of the proposed new Counselor’s name and address.
 The incumbent SWE Counselor shall be informed of this action and the SWE Counselor-elect shall understand and be willing to accept the responsibilities of the office if approved by the National Board of Directors.

+Article VIII: Committee on Student Interests Representative

+The Committee on Student Interests Representative (also known as the “RSO Representative”) is responsible for attending meetings of the sub-committee of the Committee on Student Interests to which the Section belongs.
+Also, they must submit a complete transition report of position’s duties/accomplishments upon the completion of their term to the incoming CSI Representative and perform all duties assigned by the President.

 Article VIII: Bylaws

 Section 1: Integration